ianduke25/prison_operations/README.md

 - **facilties**: List of all facilties and their specific latitiude and longitude values.
 - **requirements.txt**: Required libraries and dependencies
 - **webserver.py**: The actual application source code.
 This file hosts the front end display as well as the intented functionality for the various application features.
-- **lcokdown_prediction_modeling.ipynb**: Notebook for development of machine learning models to predict lockdowns.
+- **lockdown_prediction_modeling.ipynb**: Notebook for development of machine learning models to predict lockdowns.

 ## Contributors
-We are a team of data scientests at the University of San Francisco.
+We are a team of data scientists at the University of San Francisco.

 ## Application Access
-The application can be accessed through the landing page here: https://justice-data-collaborative.webflow.io/
+The application can be accessed through the landing page here: https://justicedata.org